What to expect from a possible June summit between Putin and Biden

 Russia’s Kommersant newspaper, citing anonymous sources, reported that the White House has proposed June 15 or 16 to meet Putin in a third country.
 Austria and Finland have offered to host.
-A 2018 summit between Putin and then-President Trump was in Helsinki.
+A 2018 summit between Putin and President Donald Trump was held in Helsinki.

 Putin aide Yury Ushakov told state media that the summit could happen in June, but no firm decision has been made.
-Foreign Minister Sergei Lavrov has said Biden’s proposal for a summit was received “positively” by the Kremlin.
+Foreign Minister Sergei Lavrov has said that the Kremlin received Biden’s proposal for a summit “positively.”

-What is likely on the agenda?
+What is likely to be on the agenda?

 Where they can find some accord

-Though the U.S.-Russia relationship has become increasingly adversarial, there are some areas for potential cooperation: nuclear arms control, the Iran nuclear deal, North Korea, and stability in Afghanistan after the withdrawal of U.S. and coalition forces.
-Putin took part in a virtual climate summit hosted by Biden last month,
+Although the U.S.-Russia relationship has become increasingly adversarial, there are some areas for potential cooperation: nuclear arms control, the Iran nuclear deal, North Korea, and stability in Afghanistan after the withdrawal of U.S. and coalition forces.
+Putin took part in a virtual climate summit Biden held last month,

 Reviving the Open Skies Treaty, an international pact allowing observation flights over military facilities, could come up.
 Both countries have pulled out of it, but appear willing to seek a restart.